dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 Ultimately, there are several bad practices here:

 1. The Ecto schema of the query is subject to change after the given migration.

-2. Backfilling data inside a transaction will lock the rows for the duration of the migration
+1. If you were to backfill all the data all at once, it may exhaust the database memory and/or CPU if it's changing a large data set.

-3. If you were to backfilling all the data all at once, it may exhaust the database memory and/or CPU if it's changing a large data set.
+1. Backfilling data inside one transaction will lock updated rows for the duration of the migration, even if you're updating in batches.

-4. Only batching updates may still spike the database CPU to 100%, causing other concurrent reads or writes to time out.
+1. Disabling a transaction an only batching updates may still spike the database CPU to 100%, causing other concurrent reads or writes to time out.

 ### GOOD ✅

-There are three keys to backfilling safely:
+There are four keys to backfilling safely:

   1. running outside a transaction
-  2. batching
+  1. batching
-  3. throttling
+  1. throttling
-  4. resiliency
+  1. resiliency

 As we've learned in this guide, it's straight-forward to disable the migration transactions.
 Add these options to the migration: